Sometimes it's hard to pinpoint the start of a story.

 For legitimate Korean Barbecue, head to Jeong Yook in Palisades Park if tabletop flame-grilled dry-aged wagyu is your kind of thing.
 For dessert, Cafe Mocha serves up decadent towers of bingsoo that pair nicely with their tea and fresh taiyaki.
 If you find yourself free on a weekday (too crowded on weekends), Sojo Day Spa lets you explore their many outdoor baths and hot saunas for as long as you want, so you can prepare-for/recover from all the partying you’ll be doing Saturday.

 And then there’s Manhattan - a topic too planetary for us to cover in a paragraph on a wedding website, so here are some general pointers that will help smooth out the logistics of your visit.
 Even if you haven’t been, we assume you know the big sites you want to visit.
 Always look to see if you can book or buy tickets online, which will help you save time by avoiding lines.
 You can certainly do this with One World Observatory (our favorite of all the observatories to visit) and many museums.
 We believe one of the best ways to explore New York is to just wander.
 The High Line, Battery Park City, and Central Park are great pedestrian only locales to escape the busy intersections for a bit, while still brandishing classic views of New York City.
-For Broadway shows, download the TodayTix app for fairly-price last minute tickets.
+For Broadway shows, download the TodayTix app for fairly-priced last minute tickets.
 Use the OpenTable app or website to book your tables ahead of time if you can, especially if you have large parties.
 Public transportation via subway if easy to figure out and quite reliable, though it can get packed during rush hour.
-It never hurts to have the Uber app ready on your phone if you want to get to your next landmark in the comfort of air conditioning.
+It never hurts to have the Uber and Lyft app ready on your phone if you want to get to your next landmark in the comfort of air conditioning.

 Overall, you probably won’t get to see everything in New York City that you want to see, and that’s okay.
 Combined, we’ve lived in New York for more than ten years and still haven’t seen all the sites.
 Take a moment at each location you stop to take in the sights, sounds, tastes, and smells (unfortunately) of the city, and we promise you’ll have a magical time.
 Though sometimes brash, New Yorkers and New Jerseyans are always happy to help and to laugh with you - just never block the middle of a sidewalk.